Steven-sone/Forgotten_Florida_50_Miles_Marathon_Analysis/README.md

 ## Approach Used

-1. Data Wrangling
+1. Data Wrangling (Using Excel)
 The initial stage involves cleaning and structuring the data to ensure it is ready for analysis.

 Acquiring the Database:
 Data is collected by copying information directly from the website and pasting it into Excel to create a structured dataset.

-2. Feature Engineering
+2. Feature Engineering (Using Python)
 Feature engineering allows us to create new columns from existing data, adding more insights to the dataset.

 Fullname: